 A content calendar is a list of social media posts, usually arranged by date and time.
 It helps you to plan your content and save time by allowing you to see what’s coming up in the next few weeks or months.

 It also helps with consistency—if all your posts are scheduled in advance, then there will be no gaps between them!
 This makes it easier for people who follow your brand on social media because they know when new content will appear (and therefore whether or not they should bother checking back).

-Having an organised system for creating content means that everything goes into one place; this makes things easier when it comes to working out how much money was spent on each item.
+Having an organized system for creating content means that everything goes into one place; this makes things easier when it comes to working out how much money was spent on each item.
 This way, there won’t be any surprises later down the line when someone asks “How much did we spend?”